Gambling in Maine: Sports betting

 Maine enacted legislation authorizing sports betting in 2022.
 Under the new law, the right to offer mobile sports betting was granted exclusively to Maine's federally recognized tribes.
 Tribes will be able to partner with third parties to operate their online sportsbook platforms, but would still have to retain a significant portion of the overall revenue.
-Retail sports betting will also be permitted in person at Maine's two commercial casino locations as well as at licensed racetracks and off-track betting facilities.
+Retail sports betting will also be permitted in person at Maine's two commercial casino locations, at commercial racetracks, and at off-track betting facilities.

 Charitable gaming

 Maine law permits many types of community organizations to conduct various games of chance for fundraising purposes, including bingo (with prizes up to $400), raffles (with prize values up to $75,000), and card games (generally with a maximum bet of $1 per hand).

 Indian gaming

 State law grants Maine's four federally recognized tribes the exclusive right to offer mobile sports betting, as well as the right to conduct high-stakes bingo games with unlimited prize values.

+In January 2026, Gov. Janet Mills allowed Legislative Document 1164 to become law without her signature, allowing Maine's four federally recognized Wabanaki tribes to offer online casino gaming within the state.

 The tribes do not have casino gaming rights that tribes in other states possess, because the Maine Indian Claims Settlement Act subjects the tribes' lands to state law, and excludes the Indian Gaming Regulatory Act from applying in the state.